SeverinDenys/todo-app-react/README.md

 # Simple Todo App

-just a simple todo app
+just a simple todo app using React and Typescript

 ## Features